How we process your personal data

 Contact our data protection officer

-If you have questions or comments about our personal data processing you can contact our data protection officer.
-The role of the data protection officer is to check that the General Data Protection Regulation is complied with by, for example, carrying out checks and by distributing information.
+If you have any questions or comments about our processing of personal data, please contact our data protection officer.
+The role of the data protection officer is to carry out checks and provide information to ensure that the government agency complies with the EU's General Data Protection Regulation.

 E-mail address: dataskyddsombud@arbetsformedlingen.se